Nike Flex Fury Review Facts

 is somewhat questionable.
 However the patterned yarn support on the uppers.
 Overall the Nike Flex Fury offers minimum level support because it is designed to be a fast, low to the ground performance shoe.

 The terrain that this fast, low to the ground Nike Flex Fury was designed for is the road.
 Whether the road is concrete, blacktop or asphalt, the Flex Fury is at its best on the hard, solid terrain.
 They are a race shoe, a performance shoe that does as well in the gym as it does on the road.
-However, the Nike Flex Fury was not designed for tougher surfaces such as mountainous or soft grassy or sandy terrains.
+However, the Nike Flex Fury was not designed for rougher surfaces such as mountainous or soft grassy or sandy terrains.
 It is not as rugged or durable as many other Nike running shoes with its emphasis on speed and performance.

 Many consumers find the price point of the Nike Flex Fury more than reasonable.
 In fact, some of the popularity of this shoe is based on its moderate price point.
 From the women’s’ Flex Fury to the means’ version the price ranges from $40 to $90 depending for the most part on where you purchase it.
 This is a great first-time racer shoe with its speed and quick starts.
 It is not a longevity shoe.
 This is reflected in the price.
 Because the price is so good and the Nike Flex Fury is such a good looking design, others buy the shoe for everyday casual wear.

 The Nike Flex Fury has little traction built into the design.
 With the shoe that is this specialized to fast and quick performances, there is less support for the amount of traction that other Nike running shoe lines might have.
-The Flex Fury is minimalistic in its construction, so that its ability to be lightweight and fast is maximized.
+The Flex Fury is minimalistic in its construction so that its ability to be lightweight and fast is maximized.
 With this performance shoe, you are expected to reach maximum speed as quickly as possible.
 The traction that it does have comes from the rubber on the outsole, even though this is not nearly the traction of higher cost performance running shoes.

 We have already discussed the responsiveness of the Nike Flex Fury, which is linked to its flexibility.
 You can tell however that this performance shoe was also designed to be flexible from the name of the shoe – the Flex Fury.
 This shoe has as much flexibility as a performance racing shoe is likely to have.
 The Nike Flex Fury is designed to be faster and quicker than it is flexible.
 Any good performance shoe must be flexible, and this one is.
 The shoe allows the foot to move naturally and feels like the runner is barefoot

 Stability is not a strong point for the first generation Nike Flex Fury.
-This is a neutral runner shoe with average arch support.
+This is a neutral running shoe with average arch support.
 Nike designed this shoe to have speed, quickness, responsiveness and low cost.
 It was not designed to offer stability for the runner who tends to over-pronate.
 It is a neutral performance running shoe designed for the neutral runner who wants speed.
 If you are a supinator, then the stability is splendid for you.
 It is ranked in the top 20% of all running shoes and brands worldwide, but it is not a good shoe for the runner who tends to strongly overpronate.

 The heel to toe drop for the first generation Nike Flex Fury is 5 mm in both the men’s and the women’s shoes.
 The heel height is 25mm, and the forefoot height is 19mm.
 This drop is a little less than the second generation Nike Flex Fury which is 6mm.
 Most runners of all sorts prefer a drop of 8mm.
 The drop of 5mm for the Nike Flex Fury favors the toe striker more than the heel but is relatively close to average.
 This means there is less shock on the runner’s legs and calves.
 Mid-strikers would also be very comfortable wearing this shoe.